 install from the path given by the script.

-Install the driver in the ODBC Administrator, to make the
+Install the driver using the systems ODBC Administrator so

-ODBC subsystem to recognize it.
-The name of the driver
+that the ODBC subsystem recognizes it.
+The name of the